alex289/tailed-ui/Readme.md

 npm run storybook:export
 ```

-You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. I've hosted this library at: coming soon
+You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. I've hosted this library at: https://tailed-ui.vercel.app